Kōsuke Fujishima

 Kōsuke Fujishima (藤島 康介, Fujishima Kōsuke) is a Japanese manga artist and character designer.
 He has created several manga series, the best known of which are You're Under Arrest! and Oh My Goddess!.
 Fujishima is known for his love of automobiles and motorcycles, which is reflected in many of his series.

+He is also known for being a character designer for several video games, including those from the Tales series and the first five games from Sakura Wars.

 Early life and career

 Born in Chiba, Japan, he first came to public attention as an editor of Puff magazine, his first job after completing high school.
 Fujishima originally intended to be a draftsman, but took the editorial role after failing to get a drafting apprenticeship.
 He later became assistant to manga artist Tatsuya Egawa in the production of the Making Be Free! manga, and in 1986 began his first original manga series You're Under Arrest.
 His second manga series Oh My Goddess!, also translated as Ah!
 My Goddess, is Fujishima's most famous work, which made him a household name in Japan.
 He is also well known as the character designer for several games in the Tales series and Sakura Wars.